daviddeutsch/aec.valanx.org/docs/pages/start/08-signup.md

 ## Payment Plans first or second

-AEC Does not handle registration, it redirects to and wraps around the registration process of either the Joomla core registration or a registration component such as JomSocial, or Community Builder.
+AEC does not handle registration, it redirects to and wraps around the registration process of either the Joomla core registration or a registration component such as JomSocial, or Community Builder.

-(2) You have the option to skip the confirmation page if you so wish.
-The advantages of having the confirmation page is it gives the user the ability to change plans before going to checkout.
-To skip the confirmation page, in the AEC settings shown above, set skip confirmation to YES.
+You have the option to skip the confirmation page if you so wish.
+The advantage of having the confirmation page is it gives the user the ability to change plans before going to checkout.

-(3) Joomla, by default, sends out an account activation email to the user to confirm the registration.
+Joomla, by default, sends out an account activation email to the user to confirm the registration.
 You can override this globally by turning off this feature.
-In the Joomla back end go to Site---> Global Configuration--->System tab
+In the Joomla administration go to Site---> Global Configuration--->System tab

 Change the setting from Yes to No for New User Account Activation.